-Princess Basma Centre was established in 1965 as a home for children for physical disabilities, mainly those suffering from Polio – Paralysis.
+The Jerusalem Princess Basma Centre was established in 1965 as a home for children with physical disabilities, mainly those suffering from Polio – Paralysis.
 It came under a charitable organization licensed in Jordan No. J 131, in Palestine and in Israel No. 58-024-070-3.
 In June 2000, the Centre was entrusted under the Arab Anglican Episcopal church – the Diocese of Jerusalem.

 Changes and developments started in the early eighties to go parallel with the needs and expectations of persons with disabilities in Palestine.
-In 1987 a mainstreaming school was started where children with disabilities are included along with other children.
+In 1987 a mainstream school was started where children with disabilities are included along with children with no disabilities.
 In 1993, the centre was identified as one of the four National Referral / Resource Centres for the growing Community Based Rehabilitation (CBR) structure in Palestine, the centres in addition to Princess Basma Centre are: K. Abu Raya Rehabilitation Centre in Ramallah, Bethlehem Arab Society for Rehabilitation in Beit Jala, and Al Wafa Medical Rehabilitation Hospital in Gaza.
-Princess Basma Centre provides services to children with disabilities and their families from East Jerusalem, and the West Bank through the Centre itself and through the outreach clinic in Ramallah, Nablus and Hebron.
-It also provides physiotherapy and hydrotherapy for patients from Jerusalem in its Outpatient Physiotherapy Unit.
+Princess Basma Centre provides services to children with disabilities and their families from East Jerusalem, and the West Bank through the Centre itself and through the outreach program in the West Bank.

 Beginning of 1999 the provision of highly specialized services for the hearing impaired children of East Jerusalem and training opportunities for the disabled adults of East Jerusalem was started by a team of experts.